Bruce E. Ludwick, Jr.

 Ludwick was faculty for the 2011 and 2013 Musica Sacra St. Louis conferences, and served as conference organist for the same gathering in 2012.
 He was organist for the 2011 priestly ordinations of the Archdiocese of St. Louis at the Cathedral-Basilica of St. Louis and the 2011 “Christmas at the Cathedral” concert series.
 In 2015, he was organist for the Faure Requiem at the CMAA Colloquium in Pittsburgh, Pennsylvania.

-Ludwick is a member of the Executive Committee of the Birmingham chapter of the American Guild of Organists, and served in similar roles for the St. Louis chapter.
+Ludwick is Sub-Dean of the Birmingham Chapter of the American Guild of Organists, and served in similar roles for the St. Louis chapter.
 He maintains membership in the Organ Historical Society, of which he was an E. Power Biggs Fellow in 2001, and the Church Music Association of America, among other professional affiliations.
 Ludwick sings as a member of the early music choral group Highland Consort, and maintains a special interest in Gregorian chant, early music, and children’s music for the Catholic liturgy.
 A native West Virginian, he lives in Birmingham with his wife, soprano Erin (Montalto) Ludwick, and sons, Joseph, Peter, Thomas, and Maximilian (Max).

 Mark W. Hayes